Battle of Gotland: The battle

 On the same day the German mine-laying cruiser SMS Albatross, screened by the armoured cruiser SMS Roon, the light cruisers SMS Augsburg and Lübeck, and seven destroyers, under Kommodore Johannes von Karpf, was laying mines off the Åland Islands.
 After completing his mission, Karpf reported back through the radio.
 Karpf's message was intercepted and decoded.
-When Bakhirev became aware of the German squadron's whereabouts, the bombardment of Klaipeda was canceled.
+When Bakhirev became aware of the German squadron's whereabouts, the bombardment of Klaipėda was canceled.
 The squadron then focused on intercepting the German minelayers with the constant assistance of the naval staff.